souzaemmanuel/simple-nestjs-crawler/README.md

 It's a simple api using nestjs documented with swagger.

-- It's also simple to use, just call the endpoint http://localhost:3000/importImage and pass in the request body an object similar to:
+- It's also simple to use, just call the endpoint (POST method) http://localhost:3000/importImage and pass in the request body an object similar to:

 ```bash
 {